-Bunk spaces will be filled on a first-paid, first-served basis, so reserve early to avoid disappointment.
-Those desiring a bottom-bunk space in the cabin with bathrooms must include with their paid reservation a request for a bottom bunk in Sheary Lodge.
+Bunk spaces are filled on a first-paid, first-served basis.
 Those needing access to electricity must include with their paid reservation a request for a bottom bunk near an outlet.

 Please make checks payable to "SCA PA Inc. -- Shire of ACG."

 Send reservations to THL Aibell ingen Dairmata, c/o Lea Wittie, 913 Colonial Lane, Lewisburg PA 17837.

 Please include the following information with your payment:

 - SCA name

 - email address (so we can confirm receipt of your reservation and send you class kit payment information)